1996 Ford E-250 Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 1996 Ford E-250
+A guide to repairs, service, and maintenance costs for your 1996 Ford E-250

 The front end may make a rattle noise over bumps.
 There may be handling issues, and play in the front wheels on inspection.
 If there is up and down movement on the front wheels while the lower control arms are being supported, inspect the upper and lower ball joints for excessive play.
 These are prone to failure from moisture entry and lack of lubrication.
 The ball joints should be replaced as needed.

 Electrolysis can cause repeated failures of the heater core and radiator.
 The diagnosing technician should check for voltage present in the coolant, with the battery disconnected, because electrical current in the coolant causes electrolysis.
 Corroded or deteriorated parts should be replaced, and the coolant should be flushed.
 Ground straps can be added to help prevent future corrosion of components.

 1996 Ford E-250 QuestionsHow do I resolve an error code B0001?
 (1 answer)

 Hi, I have an error code “B0001” on a 1996 Ford E-250 Econoline, 4.9L engine.
 How do I resolve this?
 Thank you!

 How do I fix error code C1211.
 My make and model is the 1996 Ford Econoline E-250, 4.9L engine.